tylersnel/LA-Commuters-Scouting-DB/README.md

-# LA-Commuters-Scouting-DB
+# Flask-Test
-This is the LA Commuters Scouting DB with CRUD operations
+This is mainly to follow along with the how to flask guide from class.